 1. Eastfield Allround Table Tennis Bat

 This is by far my favourite table tennis bat for beginners.
 After all, I’ve spent the last two years working on it!

 Eastfield Sporting Goods Company was started by myself and Sam Priestley in late 2014 as a distinctively British brand producing premium table tennis goods.
-By November 2016 the first Eastfield table tennis bat was on sale to the general public – we’re perfectionists and it took a lot longer than we anticipated.
+By November 2016 the first Eastfield table tennis bat (the Eastfield Allround) was on sale to the general public – we’re perfectionists and it took a lot longer than we anticipated.

 We designed the Eastfield Allround Professional Table Tennis Bat to be the perfect racket for players that are learning the game and value control, spin and feeling over raw speed and power.